kitaisreal/hash-table-aggregation-benchmark/README.md

 python3 -m pip install -r requirements.txt
 ```

-Build benchmark and add folder with result binary to PATH:
+Build benchmark and add the folder with result binary to PATH:

 ```
 cd build